johndunne2019/pands-project/README.md

 **Libraries Used in my analysis**

+*In this section I have detailed some of the libraries I used in my analysis of the data set.
+Specific details on the libraries used for each script are included under the name of each script in the next section.*

 *Python Data Analysis Library - https://pandas.pydata.org/*

 I used the pandas library in my analysis of the Fisher's Iris data set.
 Some of the functions I used within the pandas library in my analysis of the data set included: